 For a vegan peach crisp recipe, simply use your favorite nondairy butter or the oil option.
 The dessert is naturally egg free and can be gluten free.

-Peach crisp recipes are best served the day they are made, because the oat topping will have the best crispy texture.
+Homemade peach crisp recipes are best served the day they are made, because the oat topping will have the best crispy texture.

-To prevent the dessert from getting soggy, store leftovers in the refrigerator in a covered container, leaving a small opening in the container.
+Be sure to leave a small opening in the container.
 This will prevent excess moisture from getting trapped and softening the topping.

 Peach Crisp Recipe